paulnguyen/gitpod/spring-gumball/README.md

 * Configured Spring Session to use Redis as Session Store
 * Added Logout Button to end Session

+### Version 3.4 (v3.3 + New User Registration)

+* Redis In-Memory Database Service
+* Spring Session to Replicate CSRF Tokens
+* Configured Spring Session to use Redis as Session Store
+* Logout Button to end Session
+* Added New User Registration

 Scaling Out with Spring Sessions

 * https://spring.io/projects/spring-session